rony-devolved-AI/jira-issue/Min_validation_Count.md

 By considering these factors and following a structured approach, the network can ensure a robust and scalable validator setup from the outset.

+### Initial Validator Counts for Substrate-Based Blockchains

+Here is a summary of the initial number of validators for various Substrate-based blockchains:

+1. **Polkadot**
+   - **Initial Validators**: Polkadot started with around 20 validators and gradually increased this number as part of their scaling strategy.
+Over time, Polkadot has implemented programs such as the Thousand Validators Programme to increase decentralization and security by expanding the validator set.
+   - **Details**: Validators are selected based on the Nominated Proof of Stake (NPoS) consensus mechanism, where both self-stake and nominations from other participants are considered.

+2. **Kusama**
+   - **Initial Validators**: Kusama, Polkadot’s canary network, began with about 25 validators.
+   - **Details**: Similar to Polkadot, Kusama uses the NPoS consensus mechanism, allowing for rapid iteration and testing of new features before they are deployed on Polkadot.

+3. **Acala Network**
+   - **Initial Validators**: Acala started with approximately 20 validators.
+   - **Details**: As a DeFi hub on Polkadot, Acala leverages the shared security and interoperability provided by the Polkadot relay chain.

+4. **Phala Network**
+   - **Initial Validators**: Phala Network began with about 10 validators.
+   - **Details**: Phala focuses on providing secure and decentralized off-chain compute resources, using a Proof of Stake (PoS) consensus mechanism.

+5. **Edgeware**
+   - **Initial Validators**: Edgeware started with 15 validators.
+   - **Details**: Edgeware is a smart contract platform that uses Substrate, starting with a manageable number of validators to ensure network stability.

+6. **Centrifuge**
+   - **Initial Validators**: Centrifuge initially used 10 validators.
+   - **Details**: This network focuses on financial supply chain applications and uses a PoS consensus mechanism to secure transactions.

+These initial validator counts were chosen to balance security, decentralization, and network performance.
+Starting with a smaller number of validators allows these networks to establish stability and gradually scale as they grow.

+For more detailed information, you can visit their respective websites or refer to resources such as the Polkadot Wiki and other developer documentation.